Siege of Khe Sanh: Operation Niagara

 Meanwhile, an interservice political struggle took place in the headquarters at Phu Bai Combat Base, Saigon, and the Pentagon over who should control aviation assets supporting the entire American effort in Southeast Asia.
 Westmoreland had given his deputy commander for air operations, Air Force General William W. Momyer, the responsibility for coordinating all air assets during the operation to support KSCB.
 This caused problems for the Marine command, which possessed its own aviation squadrons that operated under their own close air support doctrine.
 The Marines were extremely reluctant to relinquish authority over their aircraft to an Air Force general.
-The command and control arrangement then in place in Southeast Asia went against Air Force doctrine, which was predicated on the single air manager concept.
-One headquarters would allocate and coordinate all air assets, distributing them wherever they were considered most necessary, and then transferring them as the situation required.
+The command and control arrangement then in place in Southeast Asia went against Air Force doctrine, which was predicated on the single air manager concept: One headquarters would allocate and coordinate all air assets, distributing them wherever they were considered most necessary, and then transferring them as the situation required.
 The Marines, whose aircraft and doctrine were integral to their operations, were under no such centralized control.
 On 18 January, Westmoreland passed his request for Air Force control up the chain of command to CINCPAC in Honolulu.

-Heated debate arose among Westmoreland, Commandant of the Marine Corps Leonard F. Chapman Jr., and Army Chief of Staff Harold K. Johnson.
+Heated debate arose between Westmoreland, Commandant of the Marine Corps Leonard F. Chapman Jr., and Army Chief of Staff Harold K. Johnson.
 Johnson backed the Marine position due to his concern over protecting the Army's air assets from Air Force co-option.
 Westmoreland was so obsessed with the tactical situation that he threatened to resign if his wishes were not obeyed.
 As a result, on 7 March, for the first time during the Vietnam War, air operations were placed under the control of a single manager.
 Westmoreland insisted for several months that the entire Tet Offensive was a diversion, including, famously, attacks on downtown Saigon and obsessively affirming that the true objective of the North Vietnamese was Khe Sanh.